Ride your bike through the Midwest and Mississippi River Valley!

 • Encourage others to practice good hygiene for both your and their benefit.

-RTFL will attempt to coordinate with each overnight host community to provide midday food vendors onsite near or at each overnight stop.
+Depending on the day's route, RTFL will attempt to provide midday food vendors on the route or onsite near or at each overnight stop.
 These vendors may be available to serve you a quick bite to eat and cold water/beverages when you arrive at the campsite each day.
 Food options will be determined by the local vendors but could include pizza by the slice, chicken sandwiches, hot dogs, hamburgers, lemonade, ice cream, and more.
 Vendors are free to follow their own schedule and can elect not to show up at the last minute, so have an alternate plan just in case!
 Host communities may also have fast-food establishments, cafes, restaurants, and maybe a bar & grill or two.

-The meals included in the optional, and recommended, MEAL PLAN will be provided by local caterers or civic organizations in each overnight community.
+The meals included in the MEAL PLAN will be provided by local caterers or civic organizations in each overnight community.
 These meals will be served at or within walking/cycling distance of the campsite, or in the case of breakfast, sometimes along the first 5-10 miles of the day’s route.
 Refer to the campsite and/or maps for the meal locations in each town.
 Any changes in time/location will be announced at the rider meeting and on the message board.
 Unless otherwise announced, breakfast will be served from 5:30-7:30 AM and dinner beginning at 6:00 PM daily.
-On evenings when there is no included evening meal, there will be restaurants nearby, within cycling distance, or accessible by shuttle buses.
+On evenings when there is no included evening meal, there will be restaurants nearby, within cycling distance, or accessible by your personal vehicle.

 Follow these few simple rules of camp courtesy to ensure a harmonious RTFL experience (for you and everyone else):